The Challenge of Learning Structural Engineering

 - Cycle through support types with visual feedback

-- Add point loads, moments, and distributed loads
+- Add point, line and trapezoidal loads

 Live Structural Analysis